hololux/azure-communication-services-unity/README.md

   https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/voice-video-calling/getting-started-with-calling?pivots=platform-windows

+  ## Buiding Project

+  ### Android

+  Android manifest must be linked in the player settings and chosse IL2CPP(ARM64) as scripring background.

+  ### Uwp

+  Build the project as VisualStudio project, and for HoloLens choose ARM64 architecture.
+For standalone UWP app, please choose x64.

   ## Samples
-  Package contains sample scene called PluginSample.unity(\Acs\Samples\PluginSample).
+  Package contains sample scenes under Assets\Acs\Samples folder.
 Please use this for checking the functinalities.
-  Assign userToken and teamsLink to the PluginTest.cs script in the scene.